Pro's & Con's for the use of PVC coated fabrics vs opal multiwall polycarbonate

 - If damaged, individual sheets can be easily replaced.

 - Initial costs are considerably higher than FR PVC.

-- As light levels are higher if the roof is dirty outside this will be visible within the canopy.
+- As light levels underneath the canopy are higher, if the roof is dirty on top this will be visible underneath the canopy.

-- Higher noise levels within the canopy in rainy conditions.
+- Higher noise levels underneath the canopy in rainy conditions.

-- Slightly higher solar gain (heat increase) within canopy on sunny days.
+- Slightly higher solar gain (heat increase) underneath the canopy on sunny days.